Start the Conversation to Become the Next Champion

 We define a Generation Champion as a person who sees a housing need within their community and takes the initiative to help solve the challenge.
 Fill out the form below to become your neighborhood's next champion!

 To add housing options for creatives from all walks of life

 In 1963, Silo City was decommissioned from the operation and has dwelt vacant for half a century.
-Now reinvented as a space for creatives, Silo City hosts Buffalo’s creative community of photographers, musicians, artists, and entrepreneurs of all types.
+Now reinvented as a space for creatives, Silo City in Buffalo, NY hosts a creative community of photographers, musicians, artists, and entrepreneurs of all types.

 To create a vibrant mixed-use community while maintaining the existing creative culture at Silo City